Limitations of Computers as Translation Tools

 This has not happened and, barring extremely unlikely developments, will not happen in the near future, assuming our goal is an unerringly correct and fluent translation.
 If we are willing to compromise on that goal and accept less than perfect translations, or wish to translate texts within a very limited subject area or otherwise restrict the vocabulary we use, then extremely useful results are possible.

-Some hidden expenses may also be encountered—these can involve retraining translators to cooperate with mainframe and mini computers and setting up electronic dictionaries to contain the precise vocabulary used by a company or institution.
+Some hidden expenses may also be encounteredthese can involve retraining translators to cooperate with mainframe and mini computers and setting up electronic dictionaries to contain the precise vocabulary used by a company or institution.
 Less expensive systems running on a PC with built-in glossaries also require a considerable degree of customizing to work most efficiently, since such smaller systems are far more limited in both vocabulary and semantic resolving power than their mainframe counterparts.

-All attempts to introduce computer translation systems into the work routine depend on some degree of adjustment by all concerned, and in many cases such adjustment is not easy.
+Furthermore, not all translators are at present prepared to make the adjustments in their work habits needed for such systems to work at their maximum efficiency.
+And even those able to handle the transition may not be temperamentally suited to make such systems function at their most powerful level.All attempts to introduce computer translation systems into the work routine depend on some degree of adjustment by all concerned, and in many cases such adjustment is not easy.
 Savings in time or money are usually only achieved at the end of such periods.
 Sometimes everyone in a company, from executives down to stock clerks, will be obliged to change their accustomed vocabularies to some extent to accommodate the new system.
 (6) Such a process can on occasion actually lead, however, to enhanced communication within a company.

-(1) In 1947 Alan Turing began work on his paper Intelligent Machinery, published the following year.
+NOTES:(1) In 1947 Alan Turing began work on his paper Intelligent Machinery, published the following year.
 Based on his wartime experience in decoding German Naval and General Staff messages, this work foresaw the use of `television cameras, microphones, loudspeakers. wheels and "handling servo-mechanisms" as well as some sort of "electric brain."'
 It would be capable of:

 `(i) Various games...